cjporter25/MPScrubber/dist_package/README.md

 - User Prompts (IMPORTANT)
    - The user will be prompted with two options: `Demo` or `Dev-GUI`.
 The demo has pre-selected scrapping variables to provide the user a demo of what the program currently is capable of.
 Please do give it time to complete as a chrome window The dev-gui represents the simple GUI that is in development.
 The eventual goal is to have this GUI be the main driver of user input to scrape the way they want given Facebook's various filtering options.
    - Once the program window is closed, the whole program will exit.
 To have it run again, simply launch it again through the provided shortcut.
+- Demo
+   - This demo is preset to scrape for and output the 10 most recently posted used-vehicles from Chevy, Toyota, Ford, Lexus, and Dodge (as of running the program).
+Unfortuantely, to maintain an up-to-date database, the program would need to run 24/7.
+Therefore, the output excel sheet will only include the ten most recently added things to the database which could be 10 brand new vehicles at the time of running the script on your own system.

 ## Folder Structure